Our impact

 Education

-At Bread and Water for Africa®, we believe the continent’s future relies on a well-educated population.
-In 2023, more than 348 students received primary and secondary school education in Zimbabwe, Kenya, Cameroon, Chad, Sierra Leone, and Zambia.
+At Bread and Water for Africa®, we believe the continent’s future depends on a well-educated population.
+In 2024, 411 students received primary and secondary education support in Zimbabwe, Kenya, Cameroon, Chad, Sierra Leone, Tanzania, and Zambia.
+Additionally, this year, BWA provided five 40-foot containers carrying 1,425 desks (including chairs and tables) to rural schools in Ethiopia and Sierra Leone.

 Healthcare

-In 2023, over 92,000 individuals were served in 45 healthcare hospitals and clinics in Cameroon, Ethiopia, Malawi, Kenya, and Sierra Leone, supported with cash grants, medicines, medical supplies and equipment, wheelchairs, and more.
+In 2024, over 98,000 individuals were served in 58 healthcare hospitals and clinics in Cameroon, Ethiopia, Malawi, Kenya, and Sierra Leone, supported with cash grants, medicines, medical supplies and equipment, wheelchairs, and more.